mendix/docs/content/en/docs/refguide/modeling/domain-model/setting-up-data-validation.md

 ## 3 Required Validation on Inputs, Reference Selectors, and Drop-downs

-The page builder of Studio Pro allows you to configure which inputs are mandatory and what message is shown to the end-user if the input is empty.
-If you do not have a detail page yet, take a look at [How to create Your First Two Overview and Detail Pages](/howto/front-end/create-your-first-two-overview-and-detail-pages/).
+The page editor of Studio Pro allows you to configure mandatory inputs and add error messages shown to end-users if the inputs are empty.
+To do so, you first need to have a detail page.
+For more information on how to create a detail page, se  [How to create Your First Two Overview and Detail Pages](/howto/front-end/create-your-first-two-overview-and-detail-pages/).

+To set required validation on input elements through the page editor, follow the steps below:

 1. Open a **detail page** and double-click an input widget to open its properties.
 2. Go to the **Validation** section and select a **Type** of validation.